-Custom Option Switch Description Installation Installation Danier Comices /PROXY For license key verification.
+Custom Option Switch Description Installation Installation Proxy Server /PROXY For license key verification.
 Internet access is required.
-If your network uses a Proxy Server proxy server then you will need to use this switch.
+If your network uses a proxy server Proxy Server then you will need to use this switch.
 General - Filters General - Filters Date Range /UADATE Migrates email, calendars, and task items within a given date range.
 Message Date Range /MSGDATE Migrates only messages within a given date range.
-Calendar Date Range /CALDATE Migrates only calendars within a given date range.
-May Massaga Siza /MAXMSGSIZE Set the Max Message Size as 25000 KB's or 25 MB which is the Office 365 Max Message Size limit.
-If the sum of the attachments causes the entire message to exceed
+Calendar Date Range /CALDATE Migrates only calendars within a given date range. /MAXMSGSIZE Set the Max Message Size as 25000 KB's or 25 MB which is the Office 365 limit.
+If the sum Max Message Size of the attachments causes the entire message to exceed 25000 KB's or 25 MB, the attachments will be removed and replaced with a text stub.